RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ## Identification and Authentication for Revocation Request

 Revocation requests must be authenticated.
-Requests to revoke a certificate may be authenticated using that certificate\'s public key, regardless of whether or not the associated private key has been compromised.
+Requests to revoke a certificate may be authenticated using that certificate's public key, regardless of whether or not the associated private key has been compromised.

+#
-#  Certificate Life-Cycle Operational Requirements
+Certificate Life-Cycle Operational Requirements

 ## Certificate Application

 The Certificate application process must provide sufficient information to:

--   Establish the applicant's authorization (by the employing or sponsoring agency) to obtain a certificate. (per section 3.2.3)
+  - Establish the applicant’s authorization (by the employing or sponsoring agency) to obtain a certificate. (per section 3.2.3)

   - Establish and record identity of the applicant. (per section 3.2.3)

--   Obtain the applicant's public key and verify the applicant's possession of the private key for each certificate required. (per section 3.2.1)
+  - Obtain the applicant’s public key and verify the applicant’s possession of the private key for each certificate required. (per section 3.2.1)

   - Verify any role or authorization information requested for inclusion in the certificate.

 These steps may be performed in any order that is convenient for the PKI Authorities and applicants that does not defeat security, but all must be completed before certificate issuance.